 The amount of space that is inserted can be modified.
 A call to the TEX control sequence \hsindent is inserted at the appropriate position in the output, which gets as argument the column difference in the source between the token that is indented, and the base token.
-In the situation of the above exmple, the call is \hsindent{12}.
-The default definition in lhs2TeX.sty ignores the argument and inserts a fixed amount of space:
+In the situation of the above example, the call is \hsindent{12}.

+The default definition in the lhs2TEX prelude ignores the argument and inserts a fixed amount of space: